-It features breathtaking views overlooking the Tasman Sea and Bounty Bay, where Captain Cook on the Endeavor first sailed into Sydney.
-The area is part of the National Park Kamay Bounty Bay region.
+New South Wales GC features breathtaking views overlooking the Tasman Sea and Bounty Bay, where Captain Cook on the Endeavor first sailed into Sydney.
+The area is part of the National Park Kamay Bounty Bay region, making it perfect for exploring after tee time.

 The course is not a true links, as it traverses some rugged coastal features, but it is reminiscent of links golf in its style and character playing in constant wind with lightning-quick greens.